Operation Tungsten: Preparations

 The final decision to undertake Operation Tungsten was made in mid-March on the basis of a decrypted radio message that indicated that Tirpitz was almost ready for combat and would conduct high-speed trials on 1 April.
 As a result of the delays to the operation, the sailing of the attack force coincided with the departure of Convoy JW 58 for the Soviet Union.
 It was hoped that if German forces spotted the British fleet it would be assumed that the warships were supporting the convoy.
-As part of the final preparations for the attack a full-scale rehearsal was conducted using the training range at Loch Eriboll on 28 March.
-From 1 April onwards, the Admiralty received hourly weather reports from a group of Norwegian Secret Intelligence Service agents in Alta, near Kaafjord.
+As part of the final preparations for the attack, a full-scale rehearsal was conducted using the training range at Loch Eriboll on 28 March.
+From 1 April, the Admiralty received hourly weather reports from a group of Norwegian Secret Intelligence Service agents in Alta, near Kåfjord.